 Curb appeal is the first impression of your home.
 It shows your neighbors you have pride in your place and when it comes time to sell your home, it gets buyers excited to look.
 Keep your trees pruned and your landscaping clean.
 Adding a stone pathway to the door and solar lights will add value to your home.
 Upgrading your front door will also complete the look. $400 – $500 can yield 4x the return.

 Outdoor living has become more important to young professionals.
 Make your outdoor space interesting.
 Create an interesting shape, add a built-in fire pit, garden beds and/or benches to add value to the space.
 These changes are DIY friendly and also may yield a 65-90% return on investment.

 5. Create Space

 Whether you add a room onto your home or create liveable space in your home, more space can equal a 66% return on investment.
 Remove walls to create an open floor plan by combining the living, dining and kitchen areas.
-Also consider letting in more natural light to make the space feel warmer and bigger.
+Also, consider letting in more natural light to make the space feel warmer and bigger.
 All of these will help add value.

 6. Go Green

 The average cost to add solar power to your home is around %7,000.
 With many states offering rebates and tax breaks to add solar the costs can be driven down quite a bit.
 These changes can decrease your utilities by about 80%.
 Although inspectors do not add value for solar yet, the question comes up more and more from buyers.
 This makes the interest in a home with solar an area that is growing.
-Another way to gain on savings and value to your home is consider energy efficient windows, appliances and light bulbs.
+Another way to gain savings and value to your home is to consider energy efficient windows, appliances and light bulbs.

 7. Continual Care & Maintenance